David Bowie (1969 album): Legacy

 Biographers have differing views on David Bowie.
 While Buckley calls it "the first Bowie album proper", NME editors Roy Carr and Charles Shaar Murray have said, "Some of it belonged in '67 and some of it in '72, but in 1969 it all seemed vastly incongruous.
 Basically, David Bowie can be viewed in retrospect as all that Bowie had been and a little of what he would become, all jumbled up and fighting for control..."
-Trynka similarly states that the record has an "endearing lack of artifice", which nonetheless makes it a "unique" entry in the artist's catalogue.
+Trynka similarly states that the record has an "endearing lack of artifice", making it a "unique" entry in the artist's catalogue.
 Pegg calls the album "a remarkable step forward from anything Bowie had recorded before".
-He writes that a few of the tracks, including "Unwashed and Somewhat Slightly Dazed", "Wild Eyed Boy from Freecloud" and "Cygnet Committee", highlight Bowie's evolution as a lyricist.
-However, he ultimately believes that the "monolithic reputation" of "Space Oddity" does the album more harm than good.
-Spitz opinions that "while not iconic, as his seventies albums would become, Space Oddity is first-rate as trippy rock records go".
-Sandford writes that "Space Oddity" aside, the record doesn't have a "voice", and also lacked "punch" and "clarity".
-He continues that the songs vary between "mundane" (highlighting the two tributes to Farthingale) and "mawkish" (highlighting "God Knows I'm Good").
-However, he further stated that the record, like his 1967 debut, does have its moments, signaling out "Unwashed and Somewhat Slightly Dazed" and "Janine".
+He highlights "Unwashed and Somewhat Slightly Dazed", "Wild Eyed Boy from Freecloud" and "Cygnet Committee" as showcasing Bowie's evolution as a lyricist, but ultimately believes the "monolithic reputation" of "Space Oddity" does the album more harm than good.
+Spitz opines that while it is not as iconic as his 1970s works.
+Space Oddity "is first-rate as trippy rock records go".
+Sandford writes that "Space Oddity" aside, the record lacks a "voice", "punch" and "clarity", finding the songs vary from "mundane" (the two tributes to Farthingale) and "mawkish" ("God Knows I'm Good"), but ultimately finds moments of brilliance like his 1967 debut, naming "Unwashed and Somewhat Slightly Dazed" and "Janine".